Estimated reading time: 4 minutes

 Leadership requires a keen eye for disruptions in the personal lives of team members that interferes with their ability to perform at high levels of success.

 4. You Have to Look Good – Professional Appearance

 External perception is extremely important to the success of the overall team.
 Looking good goes beyond the physical appearance of team members.

 Looking good means your professional appearance is sharp, neat, and clean.
 Team appearance projects a professional customer service attitude that enhances the team’s abilities to meet the needs of the customer.

 This extends to your physical plant, which to the customer indicates your team and organizational pride.

 Each team member looks good because they feel that the organization is an extension of themselves – their pride, their professionalism, and their desire to deliver top-notch customer service.

-Leadership team building practices – just as in NASCAR and with sailing teams – is a key to organization success.
+Leadership team-building practices – just as in NASCAR and with sailing teams – is a key to organizational success.
 Team cohesion requires a caring and empathetic attitude to keep people performing at top-notch levels of performance.

 What are the Leadership Rules of Sailing?